Secluded & Quiet Islands In Greece

 What To Do In Chios

-Chios is among the bigger islands in Greece, so lesser-known or less explored does not necessarily mean smaller!
+Chios is among the bigger, lesser-known islands in Greece, so lesser-known or less explored does not necessarily mean smaller!
 For this reason, renting a car can be a good idea if you intend to explore the island.

-Chios is known for the so-called mastic villages, located on the half of the island where this unique natural product is found.
+Chios is known for the so-called mastic villages occupying half of the whole island where this unique natural product is found.
 Pyrgi is one of the best-known mastic villages and a picturesque medieval town to explore.

-On the island, you can also enjoy the majestic views of Chios’ windmills and explore antique Byzantine villages and churches, monasteries, medieval castles, and the fortified village of Anavatos.
+On the island, you can also enjoy the majestic views of Chios’ windmills and explore antique Byzantine villages, churches, monasteries, medieval castles, and the fortified village of Anavatos.

 Where To Stay In Chios

-If looking for a seafront property, check Almiriki Hotel.
+If you are looking for a seafront property, check out Almiriki Hotel.
 It is located on Lithi Bay in the southwest of Chios.
-The hotel also has beachfront and free parking for guests.
-Inside the venue, rooms and apartments are decorated in earthy tones, including a minibar, kitchenette, and balcony.
+The hotel also has a beachfront and free parking for guests.
+The venue’s rooms and apartments are decorated in earthy tones, including a minibar, kitchenette, and balcony.

 Kastellorizo island, Dodecanese, Greece - Quiet Islands In Greece

-Kastellorizo, a charming and remote Greek island, is one of the best options when looking for a secluded and quiet Greek Island to spend your holidays.
+Kastellorizo, a charming and remote Greek island, is one of the best options when looking for a secluded and quiet Greek island to spend your holidays on.

 How To Get To Kastellorizo

-It is probably one of the most challenging islands to reach from mainland Greece; it is easier to get there by ferry from Turkey.
-We promise that the travel time to this quiet island in Greece will be worth it.
+It is probably one of the most challenging islands to reach from the Greek mainland; it is easier to get there by ferry from Turkey.
+We promise the travel time to this quiet island in Greece will be worth it.

-However, there are daily summer flights from Rhodes (the flight needs to be booked well in advance because it is a small plane with only 36 seats); this trip takes about 25 minutes.
+However, there are daily direct flights from Rhodes (the flight needs to be booked well in advance because it is a small plane with only 36 seats) during peak season; this trip takes about 25 minutes.
 Ferries leaving from Rhodes take about four hours to get to Kastellorizo.

 What To Do In Kastellorizo